Free Twitter Analytics

 Free Twitter Analytics – Followerwonk Twitter App

 Followerwonk is a tool for Twitter users to analyse Twitter activity and see how to increase Twitter exposure.
-Followerwonk helps Twitter users to dig deeper into the analytics of Twitter followers to learn where they are located and what are the most interesting things they like.
+Followerwonk helps Twitter users dig deeper into the analytics of Twitter followers to learn where they are located and what are the most interesting things they like.

 So, let’s look at how to use Twitter analytics to your benefit using Followerwonk.
 Followerwonk helps to analyse the following things: